Guide to New Zealand Budgeting Practices

 - [2] Over time, allowances have been communicated in different ways.
 In some years, the Budget operating allowance has been communicated as the final outyear impact of net new operating spending and revenue policy changes.
 More recently, however, the Budget operating allowance has been communicated as the four-year average per annum impact.
 The graph shows the average per annum impact of each Budget, so the number presented may differ from the allowance that was communicated at the time.

-- [4] Pro-cyclical fiscal policy is either, expansionary (increased spending or tax cuts) fiscal policy in a boom or contractionary (reduced spending or tax increases) during a trough or recession.
+- [3] Pro-cyclical fiscal policy is either expansionary (increased spending or tax cuts) fiscal policy in an upturn, or contractionary (reduced spending or tax increases) during a downturn.
 This is generally avoided in order to better manage the economic cycle.
-For example, if unemployment rises in a time of economic recession and the government were to charge this cost against the operating allowance it would crowd out other spending which could risk exacerbating the downturn.
+For example, if unemployment rises during a recession and the Government were to charge this cost against the operating allowance, it would crowd out other spending, which could risk exacerbating the downturn.